aptos-collison/nearer/README.md

 4. **User Interaction**:
    - Users interact with rendered components
-   - Sign Base transactions directly within the context window
+   - Sign Near transactions directly within the context window

 ## 🚀 Use Cases

 - **shopping & Ecommerce**: Launch an online global store within minutes
-- **Payment**: Recieve payment from clients across the globe on Base
+- **Payment**: Recieve payment from clients across the globe on Near
 - **Donate**: Launch a decentralized fundraiser on base and share on any platform
-- **Governance**: Participate in DAO voting on Base
+- **Governance**: Participate in DAO voting on Near
 - **Portfolio**: Showcase you work as a creative.
 As simple as sharing a link
 - **Social Media Integration**: Collect reviews and feedback from clients and customers

 ## 🧩 Components

 - **IPFS Storage**: Decentralized component storage
-- **Browser Extension**: Seamless rendering of Base interactions
+- **Browser Extension**: Seamless rendering of Near interactions
-- **BaseRL Generator**: Easy creation of custom Base interaction components
+- **Nearer Generator**: Easy creation of custom Near interaction components
-- **Base SDK Integration**: Direct interaction with the Base blockchain
+- **Near SDK Integration**: Direct interaction with the Near blockchain

-## 🌐 Why BaseRL?
+## 🌐 Why Nearer?

-BaseRL brings the power of the Base blockchain to everyday internet applications, making it accessible and user-friendly for everyone.
-By leveraging IPFS and customizable components, we're removing barriers to Base adoption and opening up new possibilities for Web3 interactions.
+Nearer brings the power of the Near blockchain to everyday internet applications, making it accessible and user-friendly for everyone.
+By leveraging IPFS and customizable components, we're removing barriers to Near adoption and opening up new possibilities for Web3 interactions.

 ## 🛣️ Roadmap

-- [ ] Multi-chain support (starting with Base)
+- [ ] Multi-chain support (starting with Near)
 - [ ] Enhanced component templates
 - [ ] Developer support (allowing developers to build theor own templates and earn commision on usage)
 - [ ] More templates for everday activities
-- [ ] Mobile app for on-the-go Base interactions
+- [ ] Mobile app for on-the-go Near interactions

 ## Requirements